-Known for its friendly atmosphere and relaxed feel this is a great family field – a fantastic sun trap with a large, wide, gentle beginner area, and a unique tubing park.
-The Skiwiland Crèche was revamped last season and capacity increased.
+Known for its friendly atmosphere and relaxed feel this is a great family field – a fantastic sun trap with a large, wide, gentle beginner areas.
 The Remarkables offers lots for intermediates plus incredible off-piste powder runs.
-Kids 10 years and under receive free day passes.
+Kids 7 years and under receive free day passes.
 Great deals on family passes available.

 Access: REMARKABLES The access road is 20 minutes drive from Queenstown or 10 minutes from Frankton.
 It's 13km with the first 8km sealed and the rest unsealed.
 Parking generally very close to base building.

 How far is Snow Farm from Queenstown and Wanaka?

 58km / 60 mins from Queenstown or 34km / 35 mins from Wanaka

 Experience New Zealand's only cross-country ski area.
 A perfect family activity and it doesn’t matter if you’re all new to it!
 Slip into the skinny skis and choose your route from up to 55kms of trails.
 Children will love it too!
 FOR THE KIDS – Tubing and Sledding.
 We have sleds and tubes available for hire with protective headwear.
 Baby Sleds are also available for parents who want to take baby skiing with them (this also adds to the exercise!)

 A café/restaurant is onsite, with comfy seating and a great viewing area so in- or outdoors, spend a family day at Snow Farm!